Location

 |

-Business Strengths Major business strengths in the Twin Cities include a highly educated workforce, excellent transportation services, a diverse economic base and available capital.
-The metro area is home to 19 Fortune 500 companies representing a broad spectrum of industries.
-The Minneapolis/St. Paul area’s employment base does not rely on any single industry, which allows it to weather recessions and economic downturns in specific industries.
+Major business strengths in the Twin Cities include a highly educated workforce, excellent transportation services, a diverse economic base and available capital.
+The metro area is home to 17 Fortune 500 companies representing a broad spectrum of industries.
+The Minneapolis-St. Paul area’s employment base does not rely on any single industry, which allows it to weather recessions and economic downturns in specific industries.